Liquidation by Winding up - Understanding the concept

 - Investigation phase: after the appointment of the liquidator, an evaluation of the company will be conducted to verify the actual standing of the company and its liabilities.

-Now that we have analyzed the path for liquidation by winding up a Hong Kong company, let's go briefly into what happens during the whole process.
+Now that we have analyzed the path for liquidation by winding up a Hong Kong company, let's go briefly into what happens during the process.

 Consequences of the liquidation process by winding up

-As we have discussed two paths for the winding process, there are immediate effects on the company and its business that happen once the liquidation process is deemed official.
+As we have discussed two paths for the winding process, there are immediate effects on the company and its business once the liquidation process is deemed official.
 Here, we will discuss what happens in both scenarios:

 - Changes in the number of shareholders or transfer of shares cannot be done.